Are metal roofs noisy?

-Beware of metal roofing that is not MCA certified as these metal roofs could be constructed with inferior steel and paint systems.
-Many metal roofing companies will advertise a paint warranty, but the underlying metal will not be warranted against corrosion.
+Beware of metal roofing that is not Metal Construction Association certified as these metal roofs could be constructed with inferior steel and paint systems.
+Many metal roofing contractors and companies will advertise a paint warranty, but the underlying metal will not be warranted against corrosion.
 Be sure to ask about base metal warranties before you buy.

 Does a metal roof attract lightning?